What Are the Major Mental Health Related Concerns in Persons With Down Syndrome?

-- Sleep related difficulties need to be evaluated by the primary care provider, developmental-behavioral pediatrician, or a psychiatrist as part of an initial assessment with referral to a sleep disorders clinic or laboratory as needed to rule obstructive sleep apnea - see further discussion below).
+- Sleep related difficulties need to be evaluated by a primary care provider, developmental-behavioral pediatrician or psychiatrist as part of an initial assessment with referral to a sleep disorders clinic or laboratory as needed to rule obstructive sleep apnea - see further discussion below.

 As part of the comprehensive checklist of potential medical conditions it is important also to make sure that the child/adult with Down syndrome has been evaluated for hearing (audiology), vision (ophthalmology), anemia (hematology) and GERD (GI).

 Finally, caveats or steps to consider in addressing any of the above potential medical concerns in the context of treatment of "behavioral problems" include the following: